 Deleted file retention

-Specify versions to retain from the administration console
+Specify versions to retain

 - Click Save.